Kiuwan logo

 3. Lack of Security Expertise

 Many organizations lack the security expertise needed to effectively manage the dangers of open-source software.
-This can lead to misconfigurations and other security issues that are easily exploited by attackers.
+This can lead to misconfigurations and other security issues easily exploited by attackers.
 To address this risk, organizations should invest in security training for their development teams and consider hiring security experts to assist with security assessments and audits.

 4. License Compliance Issues